PODPIVAS-PIDARAS/Upload_Labs_Editor/README.md

 <<6.Optionally enable limit checks and set maximum values.>>
 <<7.Click Save – a backup will be created and your changes applied.>>

-CRITICAL: When changing saves, the game must be turned off
+CRITICAL: When changing saves, the game must be turned off!